Decision of the European Ombudsman concerning traineeships

-The European Ombudsman has adopted the following internal rules on the conditions governing traineeships, after consultation of its Staff Committee.
+The European Ombudsman has adopted the following internal rules on the conditions governing traineeships, after having consulted the Office’s Staff Committee.

 The Ombudsman offers traineeships to university or higher education graduates with a keen interest in European Union public administration and, in particular, in how the EU administration relates to citizens.

 Applicants are selected according to their merits, taking into account the needs of the Ombudsman’s Office.